MichaelDao/Two-Player-Reversi/README.md

 # Reversi-Game
-  This was created with C with VIM.
+  COSC1076 assignment created with C in VIM.

-  Made for a university assignment, can be played with two people.
+  Requires two players (or you can play yourself)

-  Download 'compiledGame', then run it in a terminal (./compiledGame).
+  To run the program, download this repository and enter this command in a terminal
+  - ./compiledGame